 Personalized Care

 The Home Health Aides for Medically Fragile Children program provides personalized care tailored to each child’s unique needs.
-By employing family caregivers as aides, the program ensures that children receive specialized attention from individuals familiar with their medical requirements.
+By employing family caregivers as aides, the program ensures that children receive specialized attention from individuals familiar with their medical requirements in their own homes.

 Family Support